 This was my mother's specialty when I was growing up.
 Leftover pasta was always transformed into a frittata.
 So delicious and easy to put together, it comes together in 30 minutes!
-Bake it as creamy and as cheesy as you want it, it's a crowd-pleaser.
+Bake it as creamy and as cheesy as you want it, it's always a crowd-pleaser.
+It also works with tomato sauce pasta, which is probably my favorite.

 When your mother doesn’t cook, lunch and dinner can be quite challenging.
 Or not, depending on how you look at it, because as kids we got to eat all those no-no foods, like hot dogs and mashed potatoes (no bun and not real potatoes…), buttered rice with fried eggs on top, fritters, etc.